Michael-128/EventMaster/README.md

 Interview task for [@miquido](https://github.com/miquido)

 This iOS application displays a list of upcoming events in Poland using the Ticketmaster API.
 Users can view event details, including the date, location, ticket price range, and a gallery of images.
-The app is developed using SwiftUI, handles networking with Structured Concurrency, and follows a clean, modular architecture.
+The app is developed using SwiftUI, handles networking with Structured Concurrency, and follows a clean, modular architecture (MVVM).

 ## Table of Contents